Jaylen Brown NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Jaylen Brown included, take the court versus the Atlanta Hawks at 7:00 PM ET on Sunday in the 2023 NBA Playoffs.
+The Boston Celtics, Jaylen Brown included, will be in action at 7:30 PM on Tuesday versus the Atlanta Hawks in the 2023 NBA Playoffs.

-In this piece we'll break down Brown's stats and trends, helping you make good picks on prop bets.
+In this article, we dig into Brown's available prop bets, providing stats to help you figure out the best wagers to make.

 Jaylen Brown Prop Bets vs. the Hawks